Shane van Gisbergen: Supercars championship

-In 2017, Whincup and van Gisbergen paired up again under the Red Bull Holden Racing Team banner.
-At Adelaide, he started his title defence with a double-victory, but finished 4th in the championship.
+In 2017, Whincup and Van Gisbergen paired up again under the Red Bull Holden Racing Team banner.
+At Adelaide, he started his title defence with a double-victory, but finished fourth in the championship.

-Van Gisbergen took his first victory of 2018 at the Sydney SuperNight 300.

-In 2018, van Gisbergen won both Race 1 and Race 2 at Adelaide, driving a Holden Commodore ZB.
-At Townsville, van Gisbergen won at race 18 after Whincup marked the 10th running at race 17.
-On 4 August, van Gisbergen won the Sydney SuperNight 300 after a Safety Car was called in.
-At Tailem Bend, van Gisbergen dominated the inaugural race at The Bend Motorsport Park, taking a near lights-to-flag win in Race 22.
-On 16 September, at Sandown, van Gisbergen finished 2nd alongside Earl Bamber.
+In 2018, Van Gisbergen won both Race 1 and Race 2 at Adelaide, driving a Holden Commodore ZB.
+At Townsville, Van Gisbergen won at race 18 after Whincup marked the 10th running at race 17.
+On 4 August, Van Gisbergen won the Sydney SuperNight 300 after a Safety Car was called in.
+At Tailem Bend, Van Gisbergen dominated the inaugural race at The Bend Motorsport Park, taking a near lights-to-flag win in Race 22.
+On 16 September, at Sandown, Van Gisbergen finished 2nd alongside Earl Bamber.
 Van Gisbergen controversially escaped a penalty for spinning his wheels during a pit stop at the Auckland SuperSprint at Pukekohe.

-In the final round of 2018 at Newcastle, and with the championship on the line, van Gisbergen won race 30, but was handed a 25-second post-race penalty following an investigation into a refueling breach during his third pitstop, dropping him to fifth place.
+In the final round of 2018 at Newcastle, and with the championship on the line, Van Gisbergen won race 30, but was handed a 25-second post-race penalty following an investigation into a refueling breach during his third pitstop, dropping him to fifth place.
 Second-place finisher Scott McLaughlin was declared the winner of the race.
 Van Gisbergen finished fourth in race 31 and second in the points standings, behind McLaughlin.